7 Reasons to Start or Update Your GitHub Profile

 5. Open Source

 That’s a big deal because some of your most significant projects are going to hit roadblocks and where can you go to fix them?
 Github.
 Chances are, the line of code is there.
 It’s the largest repository of open source code in the world, allowing users to download to their devices and when they’re ready, upload to be merged back into the big picture.
 Open source means that while all that code is just in one place, it’s also in every place.
-It’s in every developer’s personal device, and that’s a good thing.
+It’s in every developer’s personal device, and that’s a good thing for when you update your Github.

 6. Multiple Integration Options